lavantien/lavantien/README.md

 ## What I Do

-**Backend & Distributed Systems**: Go/C\#/Scala/C++/Rust for production services, GRPC (Protobuf, Avro)/REST APIs with OpenAPI spec generation, SQLite/Postgres/Mongo/Redis database/caching with SQLc/SQLx migration, NATS/RabbitMQ message queues.
-99-100% code xoverage achievable with unit tests, integration tests, e2e tests, full hooks and linters.
-Comfortable with concurrency patterns, Docker Compose, Grafana stack, L7/L4 NGINX load balancing, and the reliability engineering that keeps systems running.
+**Backend & Distributed Systems**: Production experience with Go, C#, Scala, C++, and Rust.
+Expertise in gRPC (Protobuf, Avro) and REST APIs with OpenAPI generation.
+Proficient in SQLite, Postgres, Mongo, and Redis using SQLc/SQLx, along with NATS/RabbitMQ message queues.
+Focused on code quality: enforcing high coverage (99-100% coverage achievable) via unit, integration, and E2E tests with strict linting.
+Skilled in concurrency patterns, Docker Compose, the Grafana stack, NGINX load balancing, and SRE principles.

 **Agentic Engineering**: Eval harnesses ([`llm-tournament`](https://github.com/lavantien/llm-tournament)), RAG pipelines, agent architectures.
 Focused on reproducibility, cost control, and measuring what actually matters.